Intro: What is an app icon?

-When it comes to your app, this first impression is as important as in real life.
-Very much like the human face, a quick glimpse of a mere second at your app can tell so much: What is it for?
-What’s its purpose?
+Why are app icons important in app store optimization?
+The app icon is your app’s first impression.
+A quick glimpse of a mere second at your app can tell so much: What the app used for?
+What’s the purpose of the app?
 Do I want any relationship with this app?

 Consider the icon’s role: it’s the only element that appears throughout the user’s journey.
 It doesn’t matter if that journey takes the user from a featuring placement straight to your app, from the search result page, or even from an ad on Facebook.

 Moreover, the icon is the only visual element that sticks with a user after they install the app, as it is on their home screen; thus, it impacts engagement/app opens as well.

 You will find the app store icon across all different pages.
 Regardless of what journey the user is taking, they will meet the icon in their path: on the featured page, the top charts, the category page, the app of the day, top games, the ‘for you’ page, editor’s choice, the daily list, when exploring, browsing, searching, or being referred.
 And since 70% of users are decisive ones—those who decide whether to install an app or not within three seconds—your icon may very well be the only thing their eyes will look at during this close, short encounter with your app.
 Therefore, app store optimization of your icon is imperative.